The Red Beret: Development

 Ladd wanted work done on the script and recommended Richard Maibaum, with whom he had worked several times while at Paramount.
-Warwick hired him and this began a long professional relationship between Broccoli and Maibaum.
+Warwick hired him and this began a long professional relationship between Broccoli and Maibaum which later included the James Bond films.
 In addition to director Young and screenwriter Maibaum, camera operator Ted Moore and stuntman Bob Simmons worked extensively on future Warwick and Eon Productions films, as did actor Walter Gotell, who appeared as a German sentry.
-Johanna Harwood who worked on the continuity co-wrote the screenplays for the first two Bond films.
+Johanna Harwood, who worked on the continuity, co-wrote the screenplays for the first two Bond films Dr. No and From Russia with Love.

 Although there was some public criticism of an American playing the lead in a British war film, British cinema owners responded that Hollywood stars filled their cinema seats, unlike most local actors.
 Ladd himself explained that his character had enlisted in the Parachute Regiment to learn from them.
 The Parachute Regiment provided extras, facilities and locations at the RAF Abingdon Parachute School, Abingdon, Oxfordshire and at Trawsfynydd, North Wales.
 Studio work took place at Shepperton.

-The female lead was originally meant to be played by Dianne Foster but she was unable to make it due to a scheduling conflict.
+The female lead role of Penny Gardner was originally meant to be played by Dianne Foster but she was unable to make it due to a scheduling conflict.
 She was replaced by Susan Stephen.